NVIDIA/Megatron-LM/README.md

 With full global batch size of 1536 on 1024 A100 GPUs, each iteration takes around 32 seconds resulting in 138 teraFLOPs per GPU which is 44% of the theoretical peak FLOPs.

-## Retro
+## Retro and InstructRetro

-See:

-- `tools/retro/README.md` for an overview.
-- `tools/retro/examples/get_preprocess_cmd.sh` for an example of common preprocessing arguments.
-- `tools/retro/examples/preprocess_data.sh` for an example of how to preprocess data.
-- `tools/retro/examples/pretrain_model.sh` for an example of how to pretrain a model.
+Retro [(Borgeaud et al., 2022)](https://arxiv.org/abs/2112.04426) is an autoregressive decoder-only language model (LM) pretrained with retrieval-augmentation.

-Retro is a retrieval-enhanced model that is based on GPT.
-As described in [Improving language models by retrieving from trillions of tokens](https://arxiv.org/abs/2112.04426), Retro retrieves from a database of document chunks by performing locality search using a sample's tokens.
-The retrieval database can be large -- often billions or even trillions of tokens -- and provides a more efficient storage mechanism of factual knowledge, when compared to storing factual knowledge implicitly within the network's parameters.
+Retro features practical scalibility to support large-scale pretraining from scratch by retrieving trillions of token.
+Pretraining with retrieval provides a more efficient storage mechanism of factual knowledge, when compared to storing factual knowledge implicitly within the network's parameters, thus largely reducing model parameters while achieving lower perplexity than standard GPT.

-Using Retro requires two steps: 1) preprocessing the retrieval database and pretraining neighbors, and 2) pretraining a model using this data.
+Retro also provides the flexibility to update the knowledge stored in LMs [(Wang et al., 2023a)](https://arxiv.org/abs/2304.06762) by updating the retrieval database without training LMs again.

+InstructRetro [(Wang et al., 2023b)](https://arxiv.org/abs/2310.07713) further scales up the size of Retro to 48B, featuring the largest LLM pretrained with retrieval.
+The obtained foundation model, Retro 48B, largely outperforms the GPT counterpart in terms of perplexity.
+With instruction tuning on Retro, InstructRetro demonstrates significant improvement over the instruction tuned GPT on downstream tasks in the zero-shot setting.
+Specifically, the average improvement of InstructRetro is 7% over its GPT counterpart across 8 short-form QA tasks, and 10% over GPT across 4 challenging long-form QA tasks.
+We also find that one can ablate the encoder from InstructRetro architecture and directly use InstructRetro decoder backbone as GPT, while achieving comparable results.

+In this repo, we provide an end-to-end reproduction guide to implement Retro and InstructRetro, covering
+- **Retrieval database construction**, which supports billions or even trillions of tokens as large-scale retrieval database.
+- **Pretraining with retrieval**, which supports pretraining from scratch and pretraining from a pretrained GPT model (Retro-fitting).
+- **Instruction tuning**, where we provide an open-source instruction tuning dataset and the training recipe for instruction tuning on Retro.
+- **Downstream task evaluation**, where we provide the text generation and evaluation scripts for zero-shot question answering tasks.

 Please see `tools/retro/README.md` for a detailed overview.

 <!--
 ## REALM Pipeline